JoDarklighter/SNC_Interview_Project/README.md

-# SNC_Interview_Project
+# Travel Log Generator

 ## Overview
-The SNC_Interview_Project is a WPF application developed using .NET 9.
+Travel Log Generator (TLG) is a WPF application developed using .NET 9.
 It allows users to generate random car and boat travel logs with various properties and save them to a `.JNY` file.
 The application also provides a preview of the generated vehicle data.

 ## Features
 - Generate random car view models with different makes, models, body styles, and fuel types.